haresh14/file-vault/TESTING_CHECKLIST.md

 - Should appear immediately when backgrounding
 - Check console for: `"DEBUG: App going to background, showing privacy overlay"`

-## Ready for Phase 2? ✨
+## All Tests Complete? ✨

-If all tests pass, you're ready to proceed to the next phase:
+If all tests pass, the core features are working correctly:
 - [ ] All authentication flows work correctly
 - [ ] Lock timeout works as configured
 - [ ] Privacy overlay protects content in app switcher
+- [ ] File storage and import working
+- [ ] Media viewer functioning
+- [ ] Web upload server operational
 - [ ] No crashes or major bugs
-- [ ] Understand the current code structure

 Congratulations!
-The security foundation is solid and ready for file storage implementation. 🎉
+The File Vault app is fully functional! 🎉